RashmiJK/AI-ML-Lab/docs/linear_regression.md

 Aims to accurately represent the relationship between independent and dependent variables.
 * Goal: To find the optimal set of parameters that minimize prediction error for the dataset.

-1 Questions -
+Further reading -

-<1> Evaluation metrics, needs explanation.
-<2> Ask for quick gradient descent explanation.
+1. Gradient descent
-<3> pd.dummies vs OneHotEncoder.
+2. pd.dummies vs OneHotEncoder.
-<4> LabelEncoder vs using map on data frame.
+3. LabelEncoder vs using map on data frame.

 ### Linear Regression Analysis Outline